 Monkton Combe Prep School, Bath

-Monkton Combe School was founded in 1868 by the Reverend Francis Pocock, a junior school followed 20 years later which then became the Prep, which moved to its current site in 1907.
+Monkton Combe School was founded in 1868 by the Reverend Francis Pocock, a junior school followed 20 years later which then became the Prep and moved to its current site in 1907.
 Initially for the sons of missionaries and clergy, it’s still a Christian school today, where Christian values are not just an underlying ethos but central to the life of the school.
 Having said that, the school welcomes pupils of all faiths and none.

-Currently around 285 pupils from Nursery to Year 8.
+There are currently around 285 pupils from Nursery to Year 8.